progrium/duplex/README.md

 boundary.
 Now you can write custom proxies as fast as HAProxy in the language of your choice.

+If we can make it nearly free to join sockets, you'd use it for things you never would have before...

 ## Building on this primitive

 Looking at our examples, you can see some interesting patterns and